The generalised scaling function: a systematic study: High spin equations

-In the framework of integrability in ${\cal N}=4$ SYM, it was useful \cite {NOI} to rewrite the Bethe equations as non-linear integral equations \cite {FMQR}.
-In particular, this approach was pursued for the $sl(2)$ sector of the theory.
-In this sector states are described by $s$ Bethe roots, concentrating on an interval $[-b,b]$ of the real line, and $L$ 'holes'.
+In the $sl(2)$ sector states of twist $L$ are described by $s$ Bethe roots, which localize in an interval $[-b,b]$ of the real line, and $L$ 'holes' \cite{BGK, BES, FRS, BFR2}.
 For any state, two holes lie outside the interval $[-b,b]$ and the remaining $L-2$ holes lie inside this interval.
-For the lowest anomalous dimension state (ground state) the $L-2$ internal holes concentrate in the interval $[-c,c]$, $c<b$, and in this interval no roots are present\footnote{$c$ is technically known as 'separator'.}.
-The non-linear integral equation for states of the $sl(2)$ sector involves two functions $F(u)$ and $G(u,v)$ satisfying linear equations.
-It is convenient to split $F(u)$ into its one-loop $F_0(u)$ and higher than one loop $F^H(u)$ contributions and to define the quantities $\sigma _H(u) =\frac {d}{du} F^H(u)$ and $\sigma _0(u)=\frac {d}{du} F_0(u)$, which, as the spin gets large, acquire the meaning of, respectively, higher than one loop and one loop density of both Bethe roots and holes.
+For the lowest anomalous dimension state (ground state) -- which is the state we are interested in -- the $(L-2)$ internal holes localise in the interval $[-c,c]$, $c<b$, and in this interval no roots are present\footnote{The existence of a 'separator', $c$, between roots and holes is a non-obvious and technically important issue.}.
+The non-linear integral equation for states of the $sl(2)$ sector involves two functions $F(u)$ and $G(u,v)$ satisfying linear integral equations \cite{BFR2}.
+It is convenient to split $F(u)$ into its one-loop $F_0(u)$ and higher than one loop $F^H(u)$ contributions and to define the functions $\sigma _H(u) =\frac {d}{du} F^H(u)$ and $\sigma _0(u)=\frac {d}{du} F_0(u)$.
+In the limit (\ref {jlimit}) ({\it i.e.} $L\rightarrow +\infty$ with $j$ fixed) these functions (depend on $j$ and) acquire the meaning of, respectively, higher than one loop and one loop density of both Bethe roots and holes.
+At the leading order $O(\ln s )$ they satisfy linear integral equations below (\ref {hatsigma0}), (\ref {sigmaeq2}), respectively.

-In this context, in the large spin limit the ground state anomalous dimension depends on the densities as follows\footnote {The parameter $b_0>c$ is the one loop contribution to $b$: therefore, it depends on $s$ through the solution of the linear equation for $F_0(u)$ (see \cite {BFR2}).},
+Regarding the ground state, in the scaling (\ref {jlimit}) the densities determine the anomalous dimension in a simple form \footnote {The parameter $b_0>c$ is the one loop contribution to $b$: therefore, it depends on $s$ through the solution of the linear equation for $F_0(u)$ (see \cite {BFR2}).},

 where we introduced the function $\chi _{c} (u)$ which equals $1$ if $-c\leq u \leq c$, where the internal holes concentrate, and $0$ otherwise.
 This means that, as far as the computation of the generalised scaling functions is concerned, one can rely on (\ref {egs}).
-The terms depending on $\sigma _0(u)$ get more manageable after using the important relation introduced in \cite {BFR2},
+The terms depending on $\sigma _0(u)$ get more manageable after using the important relation

 where the Fourier transform of the function $\sigma _0^s(v)$ satisfies the integral equation,

 with the parameter $c_0$ such that the normalization condition\footnote {The physical meaning of (\ref {sigma0cond}) is that, for $-c_0\leq u\leq c_0$, $\sigma _0^s (u)$ approximates the density of holes, that in the one loop theory fill the interval $[-c_0, c_0]$, where no roots are present.}